ahsand97/connect-to-globalprotect-vpn-using-nmcli/README.md

-# Connect to a Glopal Protect VPN using NetworkManager (nmcli)
+# Connect to a Glopal Protect VPN that requires SAML authentication using NetworkManager

 This application allows to create and connect to a Global Protect VPN connection that requires SAML authentication using `nmcli` (NetworkManager).